2TTeam/LAB211---OOP-with-Java-Lab/README.md

 # LAB211---OOP-with-Java-Lab
-- May be some Problem solve have Package error, So remember to clear it.
+- Some task solution might have Package error, so remember to clear it.
+- Also edit file path depend on your project path